AP-IT-GH/jumper-assignment-supercrafter100/README.md

 ## Tutorial
 ### General setup
 When unity is opened, you need to create a scene with the setup below.
 This consists of a agent (red) and the track with a wall at the end.
-Voor de muur (a cube) moet je een nieuwe tag aanmaken, genaamd "colliderwall".
+For the wall (a cube), you need to create a new tag called "colliderwall".
 In addition, you should also make a prefab of a cube (yellow), which serves as an obstacle.
 You also give this one a tag "obstacle".
 This cube should not be in the starting setup, you should only have a prefab of this.
 ![setup](images/generalSetup.png)

 ### Agent